SDavenia/AP_spoon/exam_questions/cpp.md

-1. name at least 5 variable types in c++
+1. name at least 5 variable types in c++ int, float, double, bool, char.

 2. what is "int overflow"?
+int overflow occurs when we try to store in a variable of type int an integer which is larger than the value the data type int can have.

 3. why `using namespace std` might not be a good idea?
+It is not a good idea because it imports the whole std library.
+This makes it hard to know which function we are using, especially when there are multiple functions with the same name as it may result in undefined behaviour.

 4. which header do you have to include for the access to std::cout?
+You have to include the <iostream> header.

 5. what would be the simplest "legal" program in c++?
+The simplest c++ program that you are able to compile is an empty main int main(){
+}

 6. what is the difference in c++ between `struct` and `class`?
+The difference is the default access type of their members.\
+For `struct` the default is `public` while for `class` the default is `private`.

 7. what does `break` statement do in a loop in c++?
+The `break` statement exits the loop.

 8. what does `continue` statement do in a loop?
+The `continue` statement exits the current iteration of the loop and moves on to the next one.

-9. how do you define a static array of type int and size 7?
+9. how do you define a static array of type int and size 7? int arr[7]

 10. what can you use to read interactive user input?
+You can use the extraction operator `<<` with `std::cin` from the <iostream> header.

 11. What is a reference?
 12. What is a difference between passing variables to functions by reference and by value?
 13. Why do we want to pass variables to functions by reference rather than by pointer?